 Charlie Chaplin is known as possibly one of the most famous funny men in film history but what of the woman that helped make him.
-Mabel Normand was a woman who pushed boundaries in the film history in the early 1900’s.
-She was a director, an actress and quite the controversial figure!
+Mabel Normand was a woman who pushed boundaries in film history in the early 1900s.
+She was a director, an actress, and quite a controversial figure.
 Let’s have a look at her career and her downfall.

 Sennett then founded Keystone Studios where he brought Mabel and there she flourished.
 She soon dropped her role as the bathing beauty and became known as a comedienne.
 Here she started to direct and write her own work and start working with some pretty major celebrities including Boris Karloff and Laurel and Hardy.

-By this point she had proved herself to be one of better funny women of the film industry both in front of and behind the camera.
-She directed and co directed around 14 films and wrote most of them with her frequent collaborators Chaplin and Fatty Arbuckle.
-All of these films star her as a version of herself as she goes about all sorts of adventures.
+By this point, she had proved herself to be one of the better funny women of the film industry both in front of and behind the camera.
+She directed and co-directed around 14 films and wrote most of them with her frequent collaborators Chaplin and Fatty Arbuckle.
+All of these films star Mabel Normand as a version of herself as she goes about all sorts of adventures.

-In 1914 She would also star in the first ever feature length comedy ”Tillie’s Punctured Romance” alongside Chaplin and Marie Dressler.
-Dressler too was a big comedienne of the time and would go onto play Tillie again in three more films.
+In 1914 She would also star in the first-ever feature-length comedy ”Tillie’s Punctured Romance” alongside Chaplin and Marie Dressler.
+Dressler too was a big comedienne of the time and would go on play Tillie again in three more films.

-Whilst not going into the details, as that’s a whole other story the trials were highly publicized.
-Due to the severity of the allegations even though Arbuckle was acquitted in the end many of his films were banned from exhibition which effected Mabel’s career quite badly as it meant as they worked together often some of her work couldn’t be shown too.
+Whilst not going into the details, as that’s a whole other story the trials were highly publicised.
+Due to the severity of the allegations even though Arbuckle was acquitted in the end many of his films were banned from the exhibition which affected Mabel Normand’s career quite badly as it meant as they worked together often some of her work couldn’t be shown too.

 She continued to be in front of the camera and signed to Hal Roach studios and with the help of some of her celebrity friends including actress and director Mary Pickford, Normand was able to have films released again.
 All of these later films were written by Stand Laurel just one of the many big comedians she worked with.
 In 1926 she married Lew Cody a fellow actor.

 In 1927 she made her last film One Hour Married written by Laurel.
-Just three years later at age 37 Mabel Normand died of Tuberculosis.
+Just three years later at age 37, Mabel Normand died of Tuberculosis.
 She would be all but forgotten despite her Hollywood star of fame.
 Chaplin would never mention her as someone that helped through his career.
-However in 2010 the New Zealand Film Archive found a print of “Won in the Closet” one of the piece she both starred and directed in.
+However, in 2010 the New Zealand Film Archive found a print of “Won in the Closet” one of the pieces she both starred and directed in.
 Thus bringing her talents back to the forefront of people’s minds and showing just how fantastic she was.